Chase & Hyatt Launch New World of Hyatt Business Credit Card

 Automatic Discoverist Elite Status

-Just for holding the World of Hyatt Business Credit Card, you'll automatically earn Hyatt's Discoverist Elite status.
-Earning Discoverist status typically requires 10 tier-qualifying night stays or earning 25,000 World of Hyatt Base Points – at least in normal times.
+Just for holding the *world of hyatt business*, you'll automatically earn Hyatt's Discoverist Elite status.
+Earning Discoverist status typically requires 10 tier-qualifying night stays or earning 25,000 World of Hyatt Base Points.

 World of Hyatt status qualifications

-With Discoverist status, you can get premium internet access, bottled water, a space-available upgrade to a preferred room (within the room type booked), and late checkout (where available)
+Discoverist status isn't too much to get excited about but at least you'll have some level of elite status as you climb the ranks to more meaningful status.
+With Discoverist status, you'll get premium internet access, bottled water, a space-available upgrade to a preferred room (within the room type booked), and a 2 p.m. late checkout (when available).

 world of hyatt status qualifications